bolotKGS89/crewmeister/README.md

 8. Actuator.
 I used actuator to monitor its health or to provide the information

 ## Instructions
+in root folder of the project, run following commands:

 1. docker build -t currency-service:latest .

 2. docker run -p 8080:8080 currency-service:latest